 Library and Archives

 Located between the North Gallery and the South Gallery, the restored Art Deco Library is free to use but you do need to register to see the books.
-The Library contains books and manuscripts on every facet of freemasonry.
-There’s a changing temporary exhibition related to the Library and Archives displayed in the centre aisle.
+The Library and Archives contain books and manuscripts on every facet of freemasonry.
+There’s a changing temporary exhibition based on the collections displayed in the centre aisle.

 The Shop at Freemasons' Hall